Techlog

+Techlog is a SLB owned Windows based Software Platform.
+It is the market leading digital solution for the wellbore market.
+Alongside Petrel, Techlog is one of the SLB flagship digital product.

-Techlog is a Schlumberger owned Windows based software platform intended to aggregate all the wellbore information.
-It allows the user to interpret any log and core data.
+Techlog allows the user to easily interpret any log and core data.
 It addresses the need for a single platform able to support all the wellbore data and interpretation integration workflows, reducing the need for a multitude of highly specialized tools.
 By bringing the whole workflow into a single platform risk and uncertainty can be assessed throughout the life of the wellbore.